DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 A Raspberry Pi offers one of the easiest setups on which to run a dedicated DigiNode.
 A Raspberry Pi 4 8GB or better is recommended, booting from an SSD.
 For a complete list of suggested hardware, see [here](/docs/suggested_hardware.md).

 These instructions will take you though all the steps required to setup your DigiNode on a Raspberry Pi.
 For less technical users, there is a link to more detailed instructions for each step, hopefully making it easy for everyone to follow.

-If you get stuck, please join the [DigiNode Tools Telegram group](https://t.me/+ked2VGZsLPAyN2Jk) and ask for help.
+If you get stuck, please join the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools) and ask for help.

+Note: A DigiNode is designed to operate "headless".
+This means you do not need a display, keyboard or mouse attached to your Raspberry Pi.
+Your DigiNode will be entirely managed from your Mac or Windows computer.

 ## Summary of Steps